DegateCommunity/Degate/README.md

 Degate is released under the GNU General Public License Version 3.
 See LICENSE.TXT for details.

 Degate is originaly developed by Martin Schobert <martin@mailbeschleuniger.de>.
-This forked version is developed by Dorian Bachelot <dorian.bachelot at hotmail.com> and Eric Filiol <efiliol at netc.fr>.